BabylonJS/OldDocumentationSite/content/features/Support/NPM_Support.md

 ### Even thou I use only a few classes from the BABYLON namespace, the entire Babylon module is included

-Due to the way BabylonJS is built, Tree-Shaking is currently not quite possible.
+Due to the way BabylonJS is built, Tree-shaking is currently not quite possible.
 Babylon's internal objects have deep connections with one another, which is not easy to change.
 That means, that your built JS file will be at least Babylon.js' minified size.

-### Naming is different than what the documentation states!
+### Naming is different than what the documentation states

 Our documentation always refers to the BABYLON namespace.
 We therefore always use this namespace when talking about objects/classes, and also use this namespace when talking about the GUI.